 Pope Leo XIII: Deserves a place in any history of Italian cinema as the subject of the first Italian film ever made.
 The Pontiff was filmed blessing the camera.

 Possibly the oldest piece of Italian Cinema: Pope Leo XIII in 1896.

 Quote: "Talking about dreams is like talking about movies, since the cinema uses the language of dreams; years can pass in a second and you can hop from one place to another.
 It's a language made of image.
 And in the real cinema, every object and every light means something, as in a dream."
 Federico Fellini, director.

 Westerns: Italians love the Wild West, and none more so than director Sergio Leone, who created the 'spaghetti westerns' of the 1960s and 70s.
-His iconic character of the Man with No Name put then TV actor Clint Eastwood on the road to fame and fortune.
+His iconic character of The Man with No Name put then TV actor Clint Eastwood on the road to fame and fortune.
 Leone's films were inspired by the samurai films of Akira Kurosawa, but became a cult in their own right.
-Filmed on very low budgets, 'spaghetti westerns' nevertheless achieved a degree of gritty realism never before seen in western movies.
+Filmed on very low budgets, 'spaghetti westerns' nevertheless achieved a degree of gritty realism never seen before in western movies.

 X-Rated: Italian filmmakers have never been afraid to explore all facets of life, often earning Italian films an 'adults only' rating in other parts of the world.
-Films such as La Dolce Vita were considered shocking t the time of their release, but paved the way for more acceptance of nudity and realistic sex scenes in Hollywood films.
+Films such as La Dolce Vita were considered shocking at the time of their release, but paved the way for more acceptance of nudity and realistic sex scenes in Hollywood films.

 By Gail Kavanagh